Integrative-Transcriptomics/TechnicalReport-AssemblyBestPractice/README.md

 Before the assembly was performed, possible adapters of the ONT reads were removed using Porechop and the quality of all reads was validated using FastQC.

 For each assembly a dotplot was created using D-Genies to get a top-level impression of the quality of the assemblies.
+For each of the reference genomes, short- and long-reads were mapped against the reference using bwa and a depth of coverage plot was created to get insights into which genomic regions are actually supported by the input data.

 Furthermore, all assemblies were evaluated on a finer level with Quast: Quast provides the most important metrics for the evaluation of assemblies like GC content, length comparisons, indicators for miss assemblies like repetitive regions, local miss assemblies like indels, insertions and gaps as well as statistics for read coverage and structural variations.
 The latter option was not chosen for the first run, since it is not clear to what extent the genomes of the cultures from which the reads were taken actually correspond to the references and this factor plays only a minor role for a first rough evaluation.